kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 title: Create subscription subscribing to multiple event types
 ---

 The [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) custom resource definition (CRD) is used to subscribe to events.
-In this tutorial, we will show how to subscribe to one or more event types using the Kyma Subscription.
+In this tutorial, you learn how to subscribe to one or more event types using the Kyma Subscription.

 ## Prerequisites